TwilightGamerPro/PermissionsEx/README.md

-**WARNING**: PermissionsEx is currently unmaintained and in search of a maintainer.
-Issues will not be accepted.
-Pull requests are.
-For people looking for an actively maintained permissions plugin, take a look at [LuckPerms](https://github.com/lucko/LuckPerms/wiki).
-It is compatible with major server platforms and can import data from PEX.
+**WARNING**: PermissionsEx is currently going to be changed a little bit and renamed under a different name.
+We all love permissionsEX, I know you do... and its better than essentials groupmanager.

 ---